HOUSE TIGER PRODUCTIONS:

-Mariah was a development producer on Andrew Berends’ film about war in Sudan's Nuba Mountains, MADINA’S DREAM (SXSW Premiere 2015, Telluride Mountainfilm 2015, Sebastapol Documentary Film Festival 2016).
-In 2016, she worked as a field producer on MARY JANES: THE WOMEN OF WEED (Mill Valley Film Festival 2017, Woodstock Film Festival 2017, Wild & Scenic Film Festival).
+Mariah was a Development Producer on Andrew Berends’ film about war in Sudan's Nuba Mountains, MADINA’S DREAM (2015) (SXSW Premiere, Telluride Mountainfilm, Sebastapol Documentary Film Festival).
+She worked as a Field Producer on MARY JANES: THE WOMEN OF WEED (2017) (Mill Valley Film Festival, Woodstock Film Festival, Wild & Scenic Film Festival).
 She was a Co-Producer on END OF THE LINE (DOC NYC 2021), a documentary about the New York City subway system, a Line Producer for the Age of Union documentary CAUGHT (Wildscreen 2022) about the dolphin bycatch crisis in France, and a Festival Producer for FOOD AND COUNTRY (Sundance 2023).

 2008 - The Smithsonian - 3 exhibit videos for National History Museum's Written In Bone exhibit about forensic anthropology